What the evidence shows

 OtterlyAI — 1M+ citation dataset (2026)Forbes, Reuters, Wikipedia dominate AI citations; brand-owned content rarely citedThe publications AT places clients in are the same ones AI engines trust by default

-External Voices Converging on the Thesis
+External voices on the thesis5

 Forbes Business Council piece argues AI summaries have made PR more important than ever — 'Public relations (PR), long treated as a parallel track to Search, is suddenly having an outsized influence on the answers people see.'